Arjun-15-cse/Ex.No.4/README.md

 ## Definition

-Persona prompting assigns a specific professional role to the AI so that it responds from that perspective.
+Persona prompting assigns a professional role to the AI so that it responds from a specific expert perspective.

-## Prompt
+### Prompt

-> Act as an experienced industrial IoT and predictive maintenance engineer.
-Analyze a manufacturing machine that shows abnormal vibration, increasing temperature, and rising energy consumption.
-Explain the possible causes, recommended maintenance actions, and methods to prevent future failures.
-Present the explanation so that a factory maintenance manager can understand it easily.
+> Act as an agricultural IoT engineer specializing in smart irrigation systems.
+Analyze the following sensor readings and recommend an irrigation decision:
+>
+> Soil moisture = 25%, Temperature = 34°C, Humidity = 45%, Rainfall = 0 mm.
+>
+> Consider water conservation and crop health while providing your recommendation.

-## Expected Output
+### Expected Output

-The AI should respond like an industrial maintenance expert and focus on:

-- Machine health
-- Sensor readings
-- Failure prediction
-- Maintenance planning
-- Production downtime
-- Energy efficiency
+> As an agricultural IoT engineer, I would recommend initiating irrigation because the soil moisture is relatively low and no rainfall has occurred.
+However, the irrigation duration should also consider crop type, soil type, weather forecasts, and water availability to prevent over-irrigation.

-## Evaluation
+### Evaluation

-- Provides domain-focused responses.
-- Uses appropriate technical terminology.
+- **Reasoning:** Excellent
-- Improves relevance.
+- **Correctness:** Excellent
-- Useful for professional decision-making.
+- **Token Usage:** Medium

+### Observation

+The Persona Pattern provides domain-specific recommendations and considers practical engineering factors.

 ---